2015 Boston beheading plot

-An attack was plotted by Boston-area resident Rahim Nicholas.
+An attack was plotted by Boston-area resident Usaama Rahim.
 Rahim initially planned to behead Pamela Geller but when that proved too difficult, he told his nephew David Wright on June 2, 2015, that he had decided to behead a police officer instead.
 However, Rahim was under 24-hour police surveillance, and the police moved that day to arrest Rahim.
 During the attempted arrest, the police shot and killed Rahim.
 Wright was arrested and initially charged with attempting to destroy evidence.
 Later, a third man, Nicholas Rovinski, was arrested, and both Wright and Rovinski were charged with conspiracy to provide material support to the Islamic State of Iraq and the Levant (ISIL).

 Investigation

 The FBI said that Rahim had been under surveillance since at least late May, when he bought three knives on Amazon.com.
 On May 26, investigators recorded Rahim telling Wright that he had bought a knife that was "good for carving" and referring to "thinking with your head on your chest", which the FBI said was a reference to beheading.
 Investigators said both Wright and Rahim were followers of a violent form of Islamic extremism.
 Chairman Michael McCaul of the House Homeland Security Committee said that Rahim had been under investigation because he had been communicating with ISIS and spreading ISIS propaganda online.
 According to CNN, his Twitter feed showed that he had been communicating with Mujahid Miksi, an alias for Mohamed Abdullahi Hasan, a Minnesota man fighting with Al-Shabaab.
 According to a court affidavit, Wright later told investigators that he agreed with Rahim's plot and supported it.